NamelessCoder/tweetnews/README.md

    it trigger a new tweet, effectively preventing duplicates.
 However, this can result in some confusion with very low maximum title lengths and news posts which are very similarly named - when saving the news record you will see a message indicating when the news item was previously tweeted, you can use this information to track down the cause of unexpected tweet supression.
+4. The news item must have an UID - in other words: it must have been saved at least once before tweets will trigger.

 ### Pitfalls

 1. Make sure you set `plugin.tx_news.settings.defaultDetailPid` in a template inherited to the sysfolder or page in which you store your EXT:news records.
 If you need multiple target pids, use multiple storage folders and override TypoScript as needed.
+2. Tweeting only happens when the record has been saved at least once prior.
+Usually this should not be a problem if you preview your news items but some, like me, do one-shot updates from time to time.
+In this case simply save the news item twice.

 ## Have fun, enjoy!